 Renting is one way to keep a roof over your head.
 With high interest rates, buying a house with a mortgage is often a large financial hurdle.
 Based on the financial burden of home buying, it's not surprising that the number of people who rent is increasing.

-If you prefer to rent but don’t want to stretch your budget, the right location can make all the difference.
+If you prefer to rent and want to stretch your paycheck a bit further, the right location can make all the difference.
 Some cities offer renters more affordable options than others.

-A FinanceBuzz study found these 15 cities to be the least expensive to rent in, based on the percentage of monthly income that goes toward housing.
+A FinanceBuzz study identified these 15 cities as the least expensive to rent in, based on the percentage of monthly income allocated to housing.
 Some cities with low rent prices are not on this list because the median income in the city balances out the lower rental cost.
+Rental prices are sourced from Zillow.

 Gilbert, Arizona